Decision Layer for Agents · Deterministic · MCP Ready

 Agent workflow patterns

 Patterns builders are shipping today.
-Each is enabled by deterministic verdicts — not possible with prompt-based guardrails alone.
+Each is enabled by deterministic decisions — not possible with prompt-based guardrails alone.

 Iterative Case Completion

-Agent loops on needs_info until all required fields are present, then gets a final verdict.
+Agent loops on status: "halted" until all required evidence is present, then gets a final decision.
 Guaranteed termination.
 Zero hallucinated field values.
 Works over multi-turn chat, voice, or async forms.

 Deterministic Action Gates

 Agent proposes an action (refund, approval, write operation).
 Sertainly evaluates before anything is executed.
-If non-compliant or needs-review, the action is blocked and reason codes are returned — not a probabilistic “probably no.”
+The emitted tag set tells the agent whether to proceed, block, or hand off — not a probabilistic “probably no.”

 Risk-Based Routing